Soekarno–Hatta International Airport: Airport hotel

 Soekarno–Hatta International Airport has a hotel, the Bandara International Hotel, managed by AccorHotels.
 The Bandara International Hotel, which is located on the left side of the main exit road from the airport, has 4 floors with 220 guest rooms.
 The airport now has other hotels, including budget such as Ibis Styles, Pop!
 Hotels, Swiss-Belhotel, Orchard Hotel, Swiss-Belinn, Ibis Budget, and Amaris as an alternative.
-Terminal 3 of the airport has a Digital Airport Hotel or Capsule hotel with 120 rooms, which has Alpha-type and Beta-type rooms.
+Terminal 3 of the airport has a digital airport hotel or capsule hotel with 120 rooms, including Alpha-type and Beta-type rooms.

-Lounges

-There are five airport lounges in the departure area.
-The Jasa Angkasa Semesta (JAS) Lounge is available for first and business class passengers of Cathay Pacific, Qantas, EVA Air, Saudia, and Singapore Airlines.
-The Pura Indah Lounge is available for first and business class passengers of Singapore Airlines, KLM, Malaysia Airlines, Emirates, Cathay Pacific, and China Airlines.
-The new Garuda Indonesia lounge is available for their business class and first-class passengers only, as well as GECC and GarudaMiles gold and above cardholders.
-The BNI Executive Lounge is located next to the Garuda Indonesia Lounge, the lounge serves passengers from all airlines.
-Other lounges are available outside of the departures area, operated by companies such as Indosat, Sapphire, PT Mandara Jasindo Sena, Telkomsel, and XL Axiata.
-As of 2020, the only airline lounge in Terminal 2 was opened named Batik Air Business Class Lounge inside the waiting room C7.
-The Garuda Indonesia lounge has been moved to Terminal 3 Ultimate.

 Other facilities

-The airport contains the head office of Garuda Indonesia, Garuda Indonesia Management Building, located within the Garuda Indonesia City Center.
+The airport contains the head office of Garuda Indonesia, Garuda Indonesia Management Building, located in the Garuda Indonesia City Center.
 Angkasa Pura II's head office is on the airport property.
 Sriwijaya Air has its head office at Sriwijaya Air Tower.

 There are 21 reading corners located in the waiting rooms of Terminal 2D, 2E and 2F.
 Shopping areas are also available in all terminals.
 Duty-free shops, souvenir shops, restaurants, and a cafeteria can be found there.
 There is a new "Shopping Arcade" located in terminal 1C.
 There are no shops in the arrival zones of the terminals, except for Terminal 3, where several cafes and fast-food restaurant chains are located.

 To handle the overcrowding of smoking rooms being used, airport authorities have drawn up plans to build a smoking area in a garden near the rest area in Terminal 1A.
 It was opened in January 2015 and it will be developed to other terminals, if necessary.